Thejellyfish1024/Thejellyfish1024/README.md

 # 💫 About Me:

 Hi, I’m Rahim, my core skill is based on react and javascript and I like to make wonderful websites with react Js and javascript.
 I am skilled At MERN Stack.
-I like problem solving and i want to become a next level problem solver in upcoming years.
-I also like to learn new technologies and currently im learning Next JS.
+I like problem solving and i want to become a next level problem solver in the upcoming years.
+I also like to learn new technologies and currently im learning socket.io.

 # Connect with me🤝: